MarcusGastaldello/FRICOSIPY/docs/running_a_simulation.md

 The *FRICOSIPY* model, supports multi-thread processing using the *Dask* parallel computing library.
 By modifying `workers = $n$`, the user specifies the number of spatial nodes that the simulation will concurrently simulate

 !!! warning
-    When multi-threading / parallelisation is activated, the total available Random Access Memory (RAM) of your cluster / computer is divided between each worker.
-If insufficient memory is allocated to each thread / CPU, the simulation will crash.
+    When multi-threading / parallelisation is activated, the total available Random Access Memory (RAM) of your computer is divided between each worker.
+If insufficient memory is allocated to each worker, the simulation will crash.
+The user should carefully consider whether they have sufficient memory available for their simulation; those with a high resolution spatio-temporal input and large output dataset will inherently require more memory.

 <hr style="height:2px; background-color:#8b8b8b; border:none;" />